 WINNERS COME BACK FOR MORE

 Given that the focus is on stamina than speed for this race, growing a bit older isn’t much of a hindrance for most horses.
 The ability to stay competitive in this race at an older age has seen many Goodwood Cup winners return in an attempt to defend their crown.
-Some, such as recent champions Big Orange and Stradivarius won the race back to back while the likes of Persian Punch (2001, 2003) and Yeats (2006, 2008) stuck gold with a year in between.
+Recent champion Stradivarius won the race three years running between 2017 and 2019.
+Another recent winner, Big Orange, won the race back to back, while the likes of Persian Punch (2001, 2003) and Yeats (2006, 2008) stuck gold with a year in between.
 Since 1974, we’ve seen eight horses win this race more than once so former victors ought to be taken seriously.

 MULTIPLE GOODWOOD CUP WINNERS